andreivisan/andreivisan.github.io/_posts/2015-10-22-coordinatorlayout-and-floatingactionbutton-part-2-custom-behavior.md

 In this blog post I will introduce a very important, yet not talked much about, feature that will make your apps look more snappy.
 The feature that I will detail in this post is the <b> custom behavior </b>, and I have used the example from the <a href="http://programminglife.io/coordinatorlayout-and-floatingactionbutton/" target="_blank"> previous post </a>
 by implementing a full functioning shopping cart.
-The Design Support library also comes with pre defined behaviors like for example <b>string/appbar_scrolling_view_behavior</b>.
-We will not cover these in this post as they are already covered by Google in <a href="https://developer.android.com/intl/zh-cn/reference/android/support/design/widget/AppBarLayout.html" target="_blank"> their documentation </a>.
+The Design Support library also comes with pre defined behaviors like for example.
+We will not cover these in this post as they are already covered by Google in
+<a href="https://developer.android.com/intl/zh-cn/reference/android/support/design/widget/AppBarLayout.html" target="_blank"> their documentation </a>.
 Bellow I will describe how we can build custom behavior for our FAB(Floating Action Button).
 What I wanted to achieve is that our FAB zooms every time an item is added to the cart.

 ### The code